karenzone/logstash-output-java_output_example/README.md

 * APIs for developing Java plugins.
 The APIs are in the `co.elastic.logstash.api` package.
 If a Java plugin references any classes or specific concrete implementations of API interfaces outside that package, breakage may occur because the implementation of classes outside of the API package may change at any time.
-* Tooling to automate the packaging and deployment of Java plugins in Logstash [not complete as of the experimental phase]
+* Tooling to automate the packaging and deployment of Java plugins in Logstash [not complete as of the beta phase]

 To develop a new Java output for Logstash, you write a new Java class that conforms to the Logstash Java Output API, package it, and install it with the `logstash-plugin` utility.
 We'll go through each of those steps in this guide.